Biblical symbolism of the colour white in dreams, what that means in practice, with real dream examples.

-Have you ever wondered what the colour white means?
+Have you ever wondered what the colour white means as a dream symbol?

-We will explore its meaning in positive and negative contexts, plus some real dream examples too!
+We will explore its meaning in positive and negative contexts, with some real dream examples too!

 As with any dream symbol, each colour can potentially have both positive and negative meanings.
 The context, feeling and atmosphere of a dream will give us clues to help determine whether to interpret it in a positive or negative way.